Brandon-Rozek/website/content/blog/virtualenv.md

 source environment_name/bin/activate
 ```

-This now sets up your python interpretor and other utilities to use the installation in the `environment_name` folder.
+This now sets up your python interpreter and other utilities to use the installation in the `environment_name` folder.
 You can now install python packages using `pip` and have it only reside in this environment.

 To save all currently installed packages into `requirements.txt`: